Sweet Potato and Black Bean Enchiladas

 • 2 cups water

-• 1 cup dry white rice
+• 1 cup white rice dry

-• 3 tbsp olive oil
+• 3 tablespoons olive oil

-• 1 medium sweet potato
+• 1 medium sweet potato peeled and diced into 1/4 inch cubes

-• 1 poblano (pasilla) pepper
+• 1 medium poblano pepper sliced

-• 1 tsp minced garlic
+• 1 teaspoon minced garlic

-• 1 cup picante sauce
+• 1 cup picante sauce or salsa

-• 15 oz canned black beans drained and rinsed
+• 15 ounces canned black beans drained and rinsed

-• 2 tbsp lime juice
+• 2 tablespoons lime juice

-• 14 medium flour tortillas
+• 14 8 inch flour tortillas

-• 5 cups Homemade Ranchero Sauce*
+• 5 cups Homemade Ranchero Sauce or enchilada sauce

 • cups shredded Mexican-blend cheese